salomvary/minitask/Readme.markdown

 - `TIME_ZONE`: optional, defaults to `UTC`.
 Set this to your local time zone, eg. `Europe/Budapest`.
 [Django documentation](https://docs.djangoproject.com/en/3.1/ref/settings/#time-zone)
 - `SERVE_STATIC`: optional, defaults to `false` in production.
 Set this to `true` in production unless you want to take care of serving static files outside of the Django application.
 - `REQUIRE_DUE_DATE`: optional, defaults to `false`.
 When set to `true` makes the due date field of tasks mandatory.
+- `REQUIRE_ASSIGNEE`: optional, defaults to `false`.
+When set to `true` makes the assignee field of tasks mandatory.
+Enabling this setting also makes the current user the default assignee.

 ### What database should I use?